tabularelf/gamemaker-kitchen/src/tutorials/GameMakerKitchen/linux-woes.md

 Once that's done you should be greeted with the classic bash prompt, and depending on what terminal you use, it might have a little box icon before the `[username@distrobox]:~$`.
 From here, just follow the **Setting Up for Ubuntu** guide linked at the top of this page.

+NOTE: You **will** need the following additional packages for the Ubuntu image. `libglu1-mesa zenity file`

 NOTE: If you see stuff like `dev/console: Cannot mkmod: Operation not permitted` during the Steam runtime download process, do not be alarmed!
 As long the last line keeps moving and looking like the usual `curl` progress output, you're good to go!

 NOTE: If you try to disable AppArmor and it shows `sysctl: cannot stat /proc/sys/kernel/apparmor_restrict_unprivileged_userns: No such file or directory`, that's actually fine!
 It means AppArmor is not present.